James Moore (footballer, born 1891): Southampton

 During World War I, he was employed at the Saunders boat-yard in Cowes on the Isle of Wight where he was engaged on the construction of aeroplanes.
 During the war he guested for Southampton, playing in 24 matches (scoring 22 goals) between 1916 and 1919.
 After the cessation of hostilities, he was persuaded to sign for the "Saints" on a permanent basis in May 1919, in readiness for the first post-war season.

 He made his Southern League debut in the opening match of the 1919–20 season, when he scored in a 1–1 draw at home to Exeter City.
 Moore soon became a fixture at inside left, playing between Fred Foxall on the wing and Bill Rawlings in the centre, and missed only one match during the season, in which the Saints finished in eighth place.

 Moore was described as "neat in his footwork, (and) also a particularly clever header of the ball (who) seemed to be able to glide it to the feet of his winger with un-nerving accuracy".
 He was known as "the man who never smiled" and was notorious for his unhappy expression; despite this, he was a popular player.

 Under manager Jimmy McIntyre, the Saints were admitted into Division 3 of the Football League in 1920, in common with most clubs in the Southern League Division One.
 Moore was sent off in a home match against Grimsby Town on 4 December 1920; the game was lost 1–0, with Tom Parker missing a penalty in the Saints' first home defeat of the season.
 Moore thus became the first Southampton player to be sent off in a Football League fixture.
 Moore only received a caution for his offence and was able to continue to occupy the inside left position throughout the season, in which he was ever-present.
 Saints finished their inaugural Football League season as runners-up to Crystal Palace, but only the champions were promoted.

 At the end of the season, he was granted a transfer to Leeds United for "family reasons".
 In his two seasons at The Dell he made a total of 89 appearances scoring 22 goals.

 Leeds United

-At Leeds, he joined a club who were starting their second season in Football League Division Two.
+At Leeds, he joined a club who were starting their second season in Football League Second Division.
 Moore was brought into the side to lend the team some experience, but in his one season at Elland Road he had to contest the No. 10 shirt with Jack Swann and made only 27 appearances, scoring four goals.